reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 3. Open the "Notifications" tab and click on a button "Create new notification rule"

 4. Enter your email into the "From" field.
-This email will be used as notification sender.
+This email will be used as a notification sender.

 5. Select recipients.
-To do that, start typing any symbols into "Recipients" field.
+To do that, start typing any symbols into the "Recipients" field.
 You can select an item from the auto-complete tool-tip using the keyboard (use the "Up" and "Down" arrows and "Enter" button).
 You can also enter a custom email into the "Recipients" field.
 To add a custom email, just enter the email address and press "Enter".